Setting up embed infrastructure

 https://<your org name>.embed-omniapp.co/embed/login

 Search params are then URL encoded and appended.
-Order of params is irrelevant when generating the login URL.
+The order of parameters is irrelevant when generating the login URL.
+Note: Newlines are not required.
+In the following examples, they are added to enhance readability.

 By now, this should look like: